mrmxf/gh-opentsg-tsig-demos/README.md

 ## Demos

-Ensure the command line is installed with
+Ensure the command line is installed and running with `./generator --help`
-`./generator --help`
+The name of the program may change based on your operating system.

-Then you can run the first demo generating a cube obj and tsig with the following command.
-This will make 2 seperate files, of one obj and one json tsig file.
+Then you can run the first demo, which will generate a cube obj and TSIG.
+This will make 2 separate files, of one obj and one json TSIG file.
+Run the following command

 ```cmd
 ./generator --conf ./examples/cube.yaml --outputFile ./examples/cube
 ```

-If you check the `./examples` folder you will have generated `./examples/cube.obj` and `./examples/cube.tsig`.
-Congratulations on making your first tsig!
+Now to find the output at the `./examples` folder you will have generated `./examples/cube.obj` and `./examples/cube.json`.
+Congratulations on making your first TSIG!

 ### Obj only Demo

-If you just want to make the obj then you can specify that with the `obj` flag.
+If you just want to make the obj then you can specify that with the `obj` command.
 Run the following code below to just make the cube obj.

 ```cmd
 ./generator obj --conf ./examples/cube.yaml --outputFile ./examples/ObjOnly